JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/bseplus_tutorial/BSEPlus_tutorial.rst

 .. literalinclude:: BSEPlus_MoS2.py

 We can then plot the resulting EELS spectrum.
 We create two plots, one showing a broad frequency range and anothe zoomed in on the x-axis to visualize the spin-orbit-split exciton below the band edge.
-The results are shown together with the experimental data which can be downloaded from here :download:`MoS2_q_0p015Ainv.csv` [#Hong]_ (data for low frequency plot), :download:`MoS2_q_0p060Ainv.csv` [#Koster]_ (data for high frequency plot).
-Note that in the low-frequency region we have chosen a smaller value for q for the experimental data as larger q values appeared noisy.
+The results are shown together with the experimental data which can be downloaded from here :download:`MoS2_q_0p060Ainv.csv` [#Koster]_.

 .. literalinclude:: plot_MoS2.py